cxlso/MDPH2_on_UR10e/README.md

 Included in the repository are:

 - Controller Box CAD Files: For 3D printing the structure and laser cutting the acrylic walls of the controller box,
-- Controller Box Wiring Diagram: For wiring the electronic componenent of the controller box.
+- Controller Box Wiring Diagram: For wiring the electronic componenent of the controller box,
 - Mounts CAD File: For 3d printing mounts to secure the extruder,
 - Scripts: Arduino code for the controller and Grasshopper toolpath example.